Sandeep0424/ZomatoBI-Analysis-Project/README.md

 # ZomatoBI-Analysis-Project

-#Zomato Project-Power BI
-#Description
+Description
 This project is a data visualization and analysis project using Power BI, focused on the Zomato restaurant dataset.
-It provides insights and interactive visualizations based on the data from Zomato, a popular online food delivery platform.
+It provides insights and interactive visualizations based on data from Zomato, a popular online food delivery platform.
 The project aims to showcase the capabilities of Power BI for analyzing and presenting restaurant-related data.

 #Features
 Interactive visualizations: The project utilizes Power BI's interactive features to present the data in a visually appealing and user-friendly manner.